 - b.
 If the material processed in the aggregate equipment does not contain sufficient moisture to prevent visible emissions in excess of the limits in Condition 28(a) of this Permit, then the Permittee shall implement process controls described in Sections [b.i] and [b.ii] of this Permit Condition or shall implement process controls described in Sections [b.iii] of this Permit Condition; - i.
-Permanently mount watering systems (e.g., spray bars or an equivalent control) at the outlet of all shaker screens and material transfer points, excluding wet plants. - ii.
-Operate watering systems (e.g., spray bars or an equivalent control) on the points listed in Section [b.i] of this Permit Condition for shaker screens and material transfer points to minimize fugitive dust emissions from any material handling system or conveyance system transfer point without a capture and collection system, and nonmetallic mineral loading/unloading operation. - 1) The watering systems shall be maintained in good operating condition, as verified by daily inspections. - 2) The Permittee shall investigate and correct any problems before continuing and/or resuming operations. - iii.
+Permanently mount watering systems (e.g., spray bars or an equivalent control) at the outlet of all shaker screens and material transfer points (e.g., conveyors, loading/unloading areas, etc.), excluding wet plants. - ii.
+Operate watering systems (e.g., spray bars or an equivalent control) on the points listed in Section [b.i] of this Permit Condition to minimize fugitive dust emissions from any material handling system. - 1) The watering systems shall be maintained in good operating condition, as verified by daily inspections. - 2) The Permittee shall investigate and correct any problems before continuing and/or resuming operations. - iii.
 Enclose and exhaust the regulated process to a properly sized fabric filter baghouse.